Preventing Respiratory Infections in Rats

 Other Common Respiratory Diseases

 Another common pathogen that can cause recurring issues is PCAR/RRV.
 Once they get over initial flareup they typically build immunity after treatment, but it can leave lung lesions which impact their respiratory health for the rest of their lives.
+It is important to do proper quarantine and follow good husbandry practices to prevent initial infection and spread.

 Conclusion